 ORAC score**/100 g: 2400

-High in phytochemicals, such as ellagic acid and anthocyanidins – the source of the blue-indigo color of the fruit and the deep red juice – blueberries help the body fight a number of medical conditions.
+Rich in phytochemicals such as ellagic acid and anthocyanidins – these are the source of the blue-indigo color of the fruit and deep red juice, blueberries help the body fight a number of medical conditions.

-Low in sugar and high in fiber implies a low glycemic index (IG).
+Low in sugar and high in fiber means a low glycemic index (GI).
 Additionally, due to their high flavonoid intake, blueberries can improve insulin sensitivity, an important aspect for managing blood sugar levels.

-Studies throughout the years have also revealed other positive health effects: 20% reduction in DNA damage, 27% reduction in “bad” LDL cholesterol levels, lower blood pressure, and reduced risk of heart disease, maintaining brain functions and preventing cognitive decline, improving memory, stimulating immunity, as well as preventing premature aging of the skin.
+Studies carried out over the years have also revealed other positive health effects: 20% mitigation of the DNA damage process, 27% reduction in the level of bad "LDL" cholesterol, lowering blood pressure and decreasing the risk of heart disease, maintaining brain functions and preventing cognitive decline, improving memory, stimulating immunity, but also preventing premature aging of the skin.

-Moreover, eating blueberries can improve vision, protecting against age-related macular degeneration.
-Traditional medicine suggests that blueberries can be a useful remedy for gastrointestinal ailments and urinary tract infections.
+Eating blueberries can also improve vision, protecting against age-related macular degeneration.
+Traditional medicine suggests that blueberries can be a useful remedy for gastrointestinal ailments as well as urinary tract infections.

 Both blueberry leaves and fruits have astringent properties due to the tannin in their composition.